fyngyrz/soyacro/README.md

 > `[style poophead [b] is a &#128169;-head.]`

-...which you would use this way: {poophead fyngyrz}
+...which you would use this way: {poophead fyngyrz} and which would generate...

+> fyngyrz is a &#128169;-head.

 As to HTML in general, here's a macro that produces a link to my iToolBox project as a simple example: